Disney's Animated Storybook: Toy Story

-Developed at Pixar Studios, who worked on the original rather than a third-party developer, Toy Story was frequently highlighted to have an audio-visual quality separate from other entries in the series.
+Developed at Pixar, who worked on the original rather than a third-party developer, Toy Story was frequently highlighted to have an audio-visual quality separate from other entries in the series.
 The Times Leader gave particular praise to Toy Story, and felt it was a "major jump in entertainment and new media technology, where we get a glimpse of the magic of bringing a feature film to home computers" due to its dance, glow-in-the-dark, and virtual flashlight sequences.
 Detroit Free Press highlighted the title's "whiz-bang animation, that 'far surpass much of the stiffer animation of other CD-ROM games for kids'", but felt there was a missed opportunity for "imaginative interaction" was for players to create custom toys from parts like Sid.
 El Paso Times wrote that Toy Story "delivers almost everything that made the movie special".
 Entertainment Weekly praised the animation, noting "the sequences...(which so closely mirror those in the film) have an immediate, you-are-there quality", in comparison to other video game adaptions of movies which "present scenes from the original flick in a truncated, non-interactive manner that can be mildly off-putting for both kids and adults".
 WorldVillage agreed that Toy Story was "a work of art".
 The Washington Post said the absence of the film's two main stars "does not diminish the enjoyment" of the game.
 The Buffalo News said the game "captures the spirit and humor of the film".
 The Record thought the game had "first-rate production values".
 Popular Magazine felt the visual results were "much the same as the film".
 Macworld felt the "3-D imaging is superb for a children's edutainment package".
 PC World felt the game's humor worked for children and adults.
 In a negative review, The New York Times wrote that the game was like the film except less interesting, less detailed, simplified, and purported to be educational.
 Andy Pargh from Design News said that it "features the best 3-D graphics and animated sequences I have ever seen on a computer program".
 The Washington Post wrote the title offered evidence of more medium-appropriate software, that the game was "a groundbreaker that takes so many liberties with the basic 'animated storybook' format", and "threatens to liberate the entertainment megalith from the profitable-but-inane 'storybook' format".